Copywriting Services Harness the Power of the Pen... so to speak

 4: They Feel Like You're HELPING

 This is huge.
-Well, all of it is, but this one always got me, because even in those instances when I was able penetrate accounts with cold-calling, there was always an air of apprehension about working with me.
+Well, all of it is, but this one always got me, because even in those instances when I was able to penetrate accounts with cold-calling, there was always an air of apprehension about working with me.
 I was disrupting their days, and very likely made somebody look bad - either the receptionist who let me through, or the person who didn't have the wherewithal to find me before I found them...
-There's always going to be this notion that I'm a bad guy, no matter how good I actually am.
+There's always going to be this notion that I'm a bad guy, no matter how good I am.

 With copy, well, we start off on the right foot.
 Our prospects likely found us because we implemented an effective SEO strategy, and came up in a simple Google or Bing search - whether it was our website directly or a blog we posted about the exact problem they were experiencing.